swidelip/mikra/README.md

 __mikra__
 ===
-mikra - usb/local stealer, that can steal almost all information from the pc
+mikra - usb/local stealer, that can steal almost all information from the computer

 What can mikra
 ----